paulbrodersen/somnotate/README.md

 fullest potential without requiring prior programming experience or machine learning knowledge.

-These aims motivate the use of old-fashioned hidden Markov models as the core classifier over and above deep neural networks, as the latter necessitate 2-3 orders of magnitude more data to train.
+These aims motivate the use of hidden Markov models as the core classifier over and above deep neural networks, as the latter necessitate 2-3 orders of magnitude more data to train.
 A welcome side effect of this core design decision is that Somnotate -- unlike most other polysomnography software -- computes the likelihood of each